-With an optical design consisting of 13 elements in 10 groups, this 60mm f/2.8 macro lens has 2 E-HR special elements and one of each of the ED and HR elements.
+With an optical design consisting of 13 elements in 10 groups, this 60mm f/2.8 macro lens has 2 E-HR special elements and one of each ED and HR element.
 For fast and quiet autofocusing, this Olympus MFT lens incorporates an MSC mechanism with an inner focus system and has a physical focus distance scale, which is quite unusual.

 The Olympus 60mm f/2.8 Macro features 7 circular aperture blades, a focus limiter switch, and a manual focusing ring.
 It also accepts 46mm front filters, which do not rotate during focusing.
 The lens also does not change its length.
 At its life-sized magnification, the lens will be at the closest focusing distance of 19 cm (7.48 inches).

-To eliminate ghosts and flares, the lens surface is treated with ZERO Coating.
+The lens surface is treated with ZERO Coating to eliminate ghosts and flares.
 Although not billed as weather-sealed, the lens has a dust/splash-proof body construction.
 There are also ring-shaped seals in the key locations throughout the lens.
 Weighing only 186 grams (0.41 lb), this 60mm f/2.8 Macro is a superb performer at a very affordable price.

 - 1.25X image magnification (2.5X 35mm equivalent